sungsoo-ahn/2025/_posts/2025-05-07-positional-embedding.md

 </div>

 - **Stability of Vectors**: Adding tokens at the end of a sentence doesn’t affect the vectors for words at the beginning, facilitating efficient caching.
 - **Preservation of Relative Positions**: If two words, say “pig” and “dog,” maintain the same relative distance in different contexts, their vectors are rotated by the same amount.
-This ensures that the angle, and consequently the dot product between these vectors, remains constant
+This ensures that the angle, and consequently the dot product between these vectors, remains constant.

 ### The general D-dimensional case